gourryinverse/cxl-boot-to-bash/doc/linux/cxl-driver.rst

 `Device Physical` address ranges.
 The interleave settings on an endpoint therefore describe the entire *interleave set*.

+`Device Physical Address` regions must be committed in-order.
+For example, the DPA region starting at 0x80000000 cannot be committed before the DPA region starting at 0x0.

-As of Linux v6.15, Linux does not support *imbalanced* interleave setups, all endpoints contained in an interleave set are are expected to have the same interleave settings (granularity and ways must be the same).
+As of Linux v6.15, Linux does not support *imbalanced* interleave setups, all endpoints in an interleave set are are expected to have the same interleave settings (granularity and ways must be the same).

 Endpoint decoders are created during :code:`cxl_endpoint_port_probe` in the :code:`cxl_port` driver, and is created based on a PCI device's DVSEC registers.